spruceid/didkit/cli/README.md

 #### Options

+- `-r, --did-resolver <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding], used for DID resolution and DID URL dereferencing for non-built-in DID Methods.
+Equivalent to environmental variable `DID_RESOLVER`.

-Options are linked data [proof options][] as specified in [ld-proofs][] and [vc-http-api][].
+The following options are linked data [proof options][] as specified in [ld-proofs][] and [vc-http-api][].
 If there is more than one proof present, at least one must pass all the requirements passed in the options.

 - `-C, --challenge <challenge>` - The [challenge][] property of the proof must equal this value.